General Duty Clause Section 5 A 1

 The “Feasibility” Defense—and Its Limits

 Employers sometimes argue that abatement wasn’t feasible—too costly, technically impossible, or disruptive to operations.
-Courts have rejected this defense when safer alternatives exist, even if they’re not perfect.
-In practice, if a competitor uses a safer method, or if industry consensus guidelines (like ANSI or NFPA standards) outline a solution, “feasibility” rarely holds up.
 The clause demands reasonable protection, not perfection.
+And if a competitor uses a safer method, or if industry consensus guidelines (like ANSI or NFPA standards) outline a solution, “feasibility” rarely holds up.
+That's why courts have rejected this defense when safer alternatives exist, even if they’re not perfect.
 But it also demands action.

 How Employers Stay Ahead of a 5(a)(1) Citation